-It is intended that all future clinical trials of RCS-01 will be conducted using prototypes of the RepliCel's RCI-02 dermal injector.
+It is intended that all future clinical trials of RCS-01 will be conducted using prototypes of the RepliCel's DermaPrecise dermal injector.

 The Company has a Collaboration and Technology Transfer Agreement with YOFOTO (China) Health Industry Co.
 Ltd. ("YOFOTO").
-Both companies have agreed to establish a clinical research program in China, with the goal of increasing the available human clinical data on RCS-01.
+RepliCel and YOFOTO are collaborating on a clinical research program in China, with the goal of increasing the available human clinical data on RCS-01.
 The Company anticipates that collaborative technology transfer will continue between the companies as any new improvements to the RCS-01 technology are developed by either party.
 This agreement gives YOFOTO an exclusive 15-year geographic license to develop and market the Company's RCS-01 skin rejuvenation technology in Greater China (China, Hong Kong, Macau, and Taiwan).